nats-io/nats.js/migration.md

 - `JsMsg.info.redeliveryCount` was renamed to `JsMsg.info.deliveryCount` as it
   tracks all delivery attempts, not just redeliveries.
 - `ConsumerCallbackFn` - `(m: JsMsg) => void` has changed to be `(m: JsMsg) => void | Promise<never>` to indicate that they cannot contain `await`.
 If you want to perform async handling, it must be done inside an async iterator, or outside the callback.

 ## Changes to KV

-To use KV, you must install and import `@nats-io/kv`, and create an instance of
+- To use KV, you must install and import `@nats-io/kv`

-Kvm:
+- `Bucket#ttl` and `KvStatus#ttl` have changed from millis to Nanos.
+This change aligns ObjectStore and JetStream streams on consistent units.

+- `KvWatchOption.initializedFn` has been removed.
+Previous versions of `Kv.watch()` allowed the client to specify a function that was called when the watch was done providing history values.
+In this version, you can find out if a watch is yielding an update by examining the `isUpdate` property.
+Note that an empty Kv will not yield any watch information.
+You can test for this initial condition, by getting the status of the KV, and inspecting the `values` property, which will state the number of entries in the Kv.
+Also note that watches with the option to do updates only, cannot notify until there's an update.

+- Removed deprecated KV apis (`KvRemove` - `remove(k)=>Promise<void>`,
+  `close()=>Promise<void>`) and options (`maxBucketSize`, `placementCluster`,`bucket_location`)

+- Removed the deprecated option `backingStore` from `KvOptions` and `KvStatus`.
+  Use `KvOptions.storage` and `KvStatus.storage`.

+To create a KV, create an instance of Kvm:

 ```typescript
 import { connect } from "@nats-io/transport-deno";